• Skip to primary navigation

 Camping in Wapusk National Park

 Wapusk National Park, found near Churchill, is extremely remote.
 Most people visit Wapusk by arranging a tour through a licensed operator – we recommend Wat’chee Expeditions – but there are indeed two Parks Canada-owned compounds that can be used for camping in Wapusk National Park.
-These compounds have limited facilities and are fenced in to protect campers from polar bears.
+These compounds have limited facilities and are fenced to protect campers from polar bears.

 As there are no roads leading to Wapusk, the campgrounds are only accessible by canoe, helicopter, or airplane.
 Needless to say, camping here is not for the faint of heart, and is usually only attempted by experienced campers.
 Contact the service office for more information about camping in Wapusk National Park.